Get ready for some Unix magic... πŸͺ„

 A program in formatting documents for the document processing system.

 Troff is the major component of a document processing system developed by Bell Labs for the Unix operating system.
-Troff stands for “typesetter roff”, where roff is a typesetting markup language.
+Troff stands for “typesetter roff”, developed as a descendant to roff, where roff was a Unix version of one of the earliest text formatting programs called RUNOFF.
 A typical distribution of troff includes macros for many document styles, including ones for the Unix man pages.

-Troff was developed by Bell Labs in th 1970s, where Joseph Ossanna created troff by modifying nroff to support multiple fonts and proportional spacing.
+Troff was developed by Bell Labs in the 1970s, where Joseph Ossanna created troff by modifying nroff to support multiple fonts and proportional spacing.

 20